 - Program structures

 - Data types and operators

-- Variables and declaration statements
+- Variables, Constants and declaration statements

 - Integer quantifiers

-- Some sample programs
+- Data Type Conversion

 Modular programs

 - A large program should be organized as several interrelated segments: The segments are called modules. - A program which consists of such modules is called a modular program. - In C++, modules can be classes or functions. - A function is a program segment that transforms the data it receives into a finished result.